 Looking for a Master of Public Health and Doctor of Nursing Practice?
 Visit the DNP/MPH dual degree page.

-Students select from 10 different specialties, five of which include an interdisciplinary urban underserved (CU-UNITE) track.
+Students select from 11 different specialties.
 Past coursework to be applied toward the degree will be evaluated on a case-by-case basis.
 The specific courses required for each specialty option are on the specialty pages.